Davide Minuzzo

-Davide Minuzzo (Pieve di Cadore, December 30, 1974), also known as The Dolomites Master, is an Italian natural bodybuilder, fitness professional, writer, and manager of EssilorLuxottica.
+Davide Minuzzo (Pieve di Cadore, December 30, 1974), also known as The Dolomites Master, is an Italian natural bodybuilder, fitness professional, wellness advocate, writer, and manager of EssilorLuxottica.

 Background and career

 Minuzzo was born on December 30, 1974, in Pieve di Cadore, Italy.
 He started working at an apparel company, Safilo, and as a fitness trainer in the evening.
 At 28, his company asked him to move to Hong Kong, where he continued to pursue bodybuilding.
 Later he moved to New York and studied to become a professional nutritionist technician, health-life-mental coach, and Personal and athletic trainer.
 He is currently a North America Environment, Health and Safety Senior Manager at EssilorLuxottica.

-He has won several bodybuilding competitions across aesthetic categories and became the first worldwide athlete over 45 years of age able to win seven gold medals in only one INBA/PNBA World Cup edition and the first Italian over 45 able to win 8 Natural Olympia gold medals through 4 different categories in only three INBA Natural Olympia editions.In 2025 he became a multiple World Champion, winning 4 gold medals in the various divisions of the Sport Model aesthetic category.
+He has won several bodybuilding competitions across aesthetic categories and became the first worldwide athlete over 45 years of age able to win seven gold medals in only one INBA/PNBA World Cup edition and the first Italian over 45 able to win 8 Natural Olympia gold medals through 4 different categories in only three INBA Natural Olympia editions.In 2025 he became a multiple World Champion, winning 4 gold medals in the various divisions of the Sport Model aesthetic category..
+In October 2025, in Atlantic City, he won the Mr. America AM title in the Men's Physique category, becoming the first Italian in the 86-year history of the competition to win, thus establishing himself among the most prominent Italian natural bodybuilders at the international level.